 SAML identity providers

 ArcGIS Enterprise supports all SAML-compliant identity providers.
-The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with ArcGIS Enterprise:
+You can find detailed instructions on configuring certain common SAML-compliant identity providers in the ArcGIS/IdP GitHub repository.

 ArcGIS Enterprise supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.